alberttrann/SpamGuard2/technical_breakdown.md

 To contextualize the performance of our specialized SpamGuard Hybrid System, a final suite of benchmarks was conducted against a diverse range of general-purpose Large Language Models (LLMs).
 These models, varying in parameter count from 500 million to 671 billion, were evaluated on the same hold-out test set in a zero-shot classification task.
 The objective was to determine the trade-offs between a small, fine-tuned, specialized system and the raw inferential power of modern foundation models.

+For raw benchmarks and eval scripts, check out raw_llm_bench.md, evaluate_fptai.py and evaluate_lm_studio.py in this repo

 **Master Benchmark Table: All Architectures**

 | Model | Architecture | Training Data | Overall Accuracy | Avg.
 Time (ms) | Ham Recall | Spam Recall | Spam Precision |